AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ---

-## Evaluating and Using a Fitted Model
+## V. Evaluating and Using a Fitted Model

 Evaluating a fitted model involves multiple checks, each tailored to the specific goals of the analysis.
 The aspects of the model that require evaluation depend on the application and the intended users of the statistical methods.